-The launch of Camunda Platform 8 also introduced an integration framework with a key goal: integrate faster to reduce the time it takes to automate and orchestrate business processes across systems.
+The launch of Camunda 8 also introduced an integration framework with a key goal: integrate faster to reduce the time it takes to automate and orchestrate business processes across systems.

 Connectors achieve this goal.
 Ready to use out of the box, Connectors help automate complex business processes by inserting them into BPMN diagrams within Web Modeler, and configuring them via the properties panel.